-- Dr Janice Denoncourt, Senior Lecturer
+- Dr Janice Denoncourt, Associate Professor

-- Jane Jarman, Reader in Law
+- Jane Jarman, Professor

 - Chris Ryan, NLS Consultant on IP

-- Mark Thomas, Senior Lecturer
+- Jason Ellis, Senior Lecturer

 This thesis critically analyses Oman's intellectual property rights legal framework taking into account Omani culture, and as a tool to further develop the country's national economy as well as the role played by IP administrative and religious institutions in supporting the growth and the level of IP awareness among Omani small and medium enterprises, considered to be the backbone of developing economies.
 With the Omani legal system as its central focus the research addresses weaknesses in the current literature by raising the issue of how the scope of western IP rights can be positively regulated under Islamic law and culture– which forms the basis of all Omani legislation.
 It is argued that the existing Omani IP system (copyright, patent and trademarks) can interact positively with Islamic law by respecting Omani culture, whilst also satisfying international agreements.